Postdoc researcher

 ENSYS @ TU Berlin

 Welcome!
-I am a research scientist with expertise in energy economics, energy policy, operations research, and related programmable matter.
-I am particularly interested in mathematical models, their applications to real world problems, their limitations, and their impacts on decision making.
+I am a research scientist specializing in energy economics, energy policy, operations research, and programmable matter.
+My work focuses particularly on mathematical models in the energy field—their applications to real-world problems, their limitations, and their impact on decision-making.
+I believe in the value of open science and try to to contribute by sharing my research code, data, and teaching materials.

-Currently I am a postdoctoral researcher at the Energy Systems group @ TU Berlin.
-The overarching goal of our work is to find cost-effective opportunities for climate neutrality.
+Currently, I am a postdoctoral researcher at the Energy Systems group at TU Berlin.
+The overarching goal of our work is to identify cost-effective pathways to climate neutrality, leveraging quantitative methods to inform policy and public discourse.

 Interests